MariaPaniw/Comparative-demography-project/Files_BarnacleGoose/README.md

 ## Species

-The black-browed albatross (_Thalassarche melanophris_) is a long-lived seabird.
-The study population is located at Kerguelen Island in the colony of Cañon des Sourcils Noirs (Jenouvrier et al. 2018).
-The capture-mark-recapture program has been going on since 1979 and at least 200 breeding pairs were monitored annually.
+The Svalbard barnacle goose population is migratory and overwinters at Solway Firth, Scotland, before flying to Svalbard for breeding in summer.
+The barnacle goose reaches sexual maturity at the age of 2 years.
+Individual mark–recapture data from both sexes were collected from the nesting islands and coastal area around Ny-Ålesund from 1990-2017 (for this study).

 ## Model

-The authors linked sea surface temperatures (SSTs) to vital rates and built a matrix population model.
-To obtain the uncertainties around our estimates we extracted the standard errors of some parameters from Tbl.
-S2.4b of a previous study (Desprez et al. 2018).
-The sensitivity of lambda (with and without covariation) to SSTs was calculated 100 times, each time resampling parameters from the simulated distributions.
+We built a matrix population model comprised of 2 states, fledglings and adults.
+Vital rates were modeled as a function of various seasonal temperature and rainfall measures at breeding and overwindering grounds, as well as populaiton density and predation pressure were mean daily minimum temperatures October-March in Scotland and in April-May in Helgeland, mean precipitation in April-May in Helgeland, the flyway population size at the wintering grounds in Scotland, spring onset, adult numbers in Svalbard, and fox predation.
+The sensitivity of lambda (with and without covariation) to was calculated 100 times, each time resampling parameters from the simulated distributions.
+We calcualted sensitivities to climatic varaibles across all vital rates or perturbing each vital rate separately.

 ## Files Overview

 Main code:
+- sensitivities_Geese.R
-- MAIN_BBA.R
+- - sensitivities_Geese_vital_rate.R

 Inputs:
-- invlogit.R
-- invlogitG.R
-- parameter_ENVSTO.R
+- env_covar_scaled_geese.csv: all environemtnal covariates
-- popmat.R
+- RepMods_outAll_v2.rdata: reproduction models
-- SST.mat
+- Survival_ModOut_v2.rdata: survival models

 Output:
+- sens_goose.csv
-- Sens_Albatross.csv
+- sens_goose_vital_rate.csv